General

 Contact your grant manager.
 Depending on the grant requirements and range of adjustments being made, the grant manager may have to seek approval from the Sponsor.

 Agreements at the University go through a variety of approvals prior to be recommended for signature by legal.
-Review by all parties ensures that the university is projected.
+Review by all parties ensures that the university is protected.
 While it is hard to pinpoint an exact deadline, communicating early and often allows all those involved to effectively manage their time and resources.

 Ball State only has 3 authorized signatories who can sign for the university.
 Improper signing can delay your project.
 We strongly advise you don’t do it.

-Each month the lead PI for an award, receives two auto generated reports that show the expenses from the last month & the expenditures from the total award.
+Each month the lead PI for an award receives two auto generated reports that show the expenses from the last month & the expenditures from the total award.
 These reports will include the balance remaining for the award.
-If you have questions about the award and its balance, contact the grant manager assigned to the award.
+If you have questions about the award and its balance, contact the Grant Manager assigned to the award.

 Work with your administrative assistant to order supplies via Sciquest and expense directly to the grant FOAP provided by your grant manager.
-If supplies need to be ordered via University Purchasing Card, contact your grant manager prior to purchasing for approval
+If supplies need to be ordered via University Purchasing Card, contact your Grant Manager prior to purchasing for approval

-The grant manager assigned to your award will complete invoices and send to the sponsor as described in the contract requirements.
+The Grant Manager assigned to your award will complete invoices and send to the sponsor as described in the contract requirements.

 SPA utilizes Cayuse as a tool to ensure that all parties who need to be aware are aware.
 SPA is here to help ensure agreements both meet the needs of the project and protect the University.

-The grant manager assigned to your award will complete the EPAFS needed for faculty pay to be expensed to a grant (both AY salary or summer supplemental salary).
+The Grant Manager assigned to your award will complete the EPAFS needed for faculty pay to be expensed to a grant (both AY salary or summer supplemental salary).
 You should double check that this salary is listed on the monthly reports you receive.
-If you think you should have salary charging and do not see it (or opposite), please contact your grant manager ASAP.
+If you think you should have salary charging and do not see it (or opposite), please contact your Grant Manager ASAP.

 Please check with your Grant Manager about the SPA processes that may be available to you based on the needs of your project.
 While some awards can only start upon full execution the agreement mechanism determines whether or not pre-award cost are allowable, it is best to check with SPA to make sure.
 If you incur costs prior to an agreement being signed your department may be on the hook for those costs.